 Every student with a documented disability has the responsibility to:

-The Academic Support Center is the designated spot on campus for students who are requesting academic accommodations because of a documented disability.
+The Academic Success Center is the designated spot on campus for students who are requesting academic accommodations because of a documented disability.
 Students who intend to request accommodations must submit written, current documentation from a specialist.
-Ideally, the student should send his or her documentation to the Academic Support Center before arriving their first semester.
+Ideally, the student should send his or her documentation to the Academic Success Center before arriving their first semester.
 For information on what constitutes appropriate documentation, please refer to the links on the right.

 The ASC will review submitted documentation and meet with the student to discuss appropriate accommodations.
 Please note: An IEP or 504 plan alone is insufficient for documentation but is helpful as part of the documentation submitted.